frink-okn/graph-descriptions/README.md

 ## Improving graph descriptions

 If you wish to improve the descriptions of your graph's entity types and predicates, then you may introduce certain information (in the form of triples) to the data you submit to LakeFS.
-This information will then update any indicators of absent informatoin that you may encounter in the generated graph documentation.
+This information will then update any indicators of absent information that you may encounter in the generated graph documentation.

 All [CURIEs](https://www.w3.org/TR/curie/) below are defined through the URLs of the hyperlinks when those CURIEs are first introduced.